Penworks/oertest/About.md

 ---
-title: About
+title: Bio
 layout: page
 ---

-I’m been a lecturer in web apps and multimedia and a senior lecturer in technology enhanced learning in UK higher education, working for ten years at London Metropolitan University, a large urban widening participation university.
-When I worked there we had a community of 40,000 people and spoke 180 languages.
+I’m a former lecturer in web apps and multimedia and senior lecturer in technology enhanced learning in UK higher education, working for in total eleven years at London Metropolitan University, a large urban widening participation university.
+When I worked there btween 2006-2015 we had a community of 40,000 people and spoke 180 languages.

-I have a PhD in smart learning, investigating how people learn using augmented reality and creative activities.
+I have a PhD in smart learning (2021), investigating how people learn using augmented reality and creative activities.

 I’ve carried out large scale website evaluations and usability testing on a few cool projects.
 I learned a lot.